 Several research studies have measured the effect of high-protein diets on hydration levels .
 What I generally suggest is that in the hour after taking a protein drink, you try to drink an extra pint of water to avoid dehydration.

 As little as a two to three percent decrease in body water has been found to negatively affect performance and cardiovascular function.
-Whether you are exercising or not, it is important to make sure you are drinking enough to prevent dehydration.
+Whether you are exercising or not, it is important to make sure you are drinking enough to prevent dehydration. - Elizabeth Quinn

-Which Protein Powder Is Best For Running?
+Which Type of Protein Powder Is Best For Running?

-Generally speaking, the best protein for running is whey isolate or a combination of pea and rice for vegans.
 However, it is important to factor in your goals and the distances you run.

 Let me explain.